 - Unsupervised learning: machine learns only from example inputs, i.e. without labels, and discovers input data patterns.

 - Deep learning: machine mimics the human brain functions by performing human-like tasks without human interjection e.g. self driving cars.
-It’s main implementation is done by neural networks and needs tons of data and computational power so that the system can draw conclusions on its own.
+It’s main implementation is done by artificial neural networks and needs tons of data and computational power so that the system can draw conclusions on its own.

 - Reinforcement learning: computer program aims to maximize the rewards, provided via feedback, as it performs a certain goal, e.g. playing a game against a virtual opponent.